Loading NuWatt Energy...

 Maine's property tax exemption is stronger.
 In Maine, the exemption is a statewide mandate — all municipalities must honor it.
 In New Hampshire, it is a local option under RSA 72:62 that requires each town to vote to adopt it (approximately 66% of NH towns have done so).
 Maine residents have guaranteed protection regardless of which municipality they live in.

-For a typical 9 kW system ($27,450): sales tax exemption saves ~$1,510 upfront, and property tax exemption saves ~$381/year ($9,525 over 25 years).
-Total combined tax savings over 25 years is approximately $11,035.
-These are the ONLY tax benefits available to Maine homeowners — there is no federal ITC and no state rebate.
+For a typical 9 kW system ($27,450): the property tax exemption saves ~$381/year ($9,525 over 25 years).
+The sales tax exemption has not been confirmed from official statute — verify with your installer.
+Without the sales tax exemption, the verified 25-year property tax savings total approximately $9,525.
+These are the ONLY confirmed tax benefits available to Maine homeowners — there is no federal ITC and no state rebate.

 Homeowners cannot depreciate residential solar equipment.
 However, if you own a business and install solar on commercial property, you may qualify for MACRS depreciation (5-year accelerated).
 In 2026, bonus depreciation is 20% (down from 40% in 2025).
 Combined with the Section 48 ITC (30%), commercial solar has significant tax advantages that residential does not.

 Yes.
-Maine's property tax exemption covers solar energy equipment, which includes battery storage systems installed alongside solar.
-The sales tax exemption also applies to batteries and their installation.
-A typical home battery system ($10,000-$15,000) would add no property tax while saving $550-$825 in sales tax.
+Maine's property tax exemption (36 M.R.S. §655) covers solar energy equipment, which includes battery storage systems installed alongside solar.
+A typical home battery system ($10,000-$15,000) would add no property tax.
+Note: The sales tax exemption has not been confirmed from official Maine statute.
+Verify sales tax treatment with your installer.

-See exactly how much property and sales tax exemptions save you based on your system size.
+See exactly how much the property tax exemption saves you based on your system size.
 Honest 2026 numbers — no inflated ITC claims.